 The Strategy for Youth also envisages development of an open, effective, efficient and equitable system of formal and informal education, available to all young people and in line with international trends in education.
-Specific objectives include an increase of participation of young people in formal and informal education, their higher influence on decision making related to education, quality assurance and establishment of standards in formal and informal education, better adjustment of education to the labour market needs."44
+Specific objectives include an increase of participation of young people in formal and informal education, their higher influence on decision making related to education, quality assurance and establishment of standards in formal and informal education, measures for increased efficiency in education, better adjustment of education to the labour market needs."
+44